TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 ### Browser-Based Firmware Upload

-Once your microcontroller is recognized by your PC, follow these steps to upload the *CO2 Gadget firmware*:
+This is the easiest way to program your microcontroller: upload pre-made firmware to your microcontroller using a *Chrome* browser.
+Just make sure you have successfully connected your microcontroller board to your PC via a USB cable.

 1. Open a **Chromium-based browser** and navigate to the [CO2 Gadget homepage](https://emariete.com/en/co2-meter-gadget/#Instalacion_de_CO2_Gadget_Advanced).
 Look for the **Installation of CO2 Gadget Advanced** section.
 Scroll down to find a table listing various *ESP32 development boards*.